The frequently asked questions about OpenSim are broken up into several categories:

 Q. I can't pick some objects in the Graphics window, is this a bug?

 A. Picking is restricted to "Current model" (by default non-current models are dimmed out).
 If you want to pick on a non-current model you'll have to make it current first.

-Q. I can't pick some Muscle Points in the Graphics window why?
+Q. I can't pick some Muscle Points in the Visualizer window why?

-A. Moving Muscle Points are special Muscle Points that have Splines describing their trajectories so they can't be picked and dragged from the GUI.
+A. Only objects that are pickable in the Visualizer window are Path Points and Markers.
+Moving Muscle Points are special Path Points that have Splines describing their trajectories so they can't be picked and dragged from the GUI.

 Importing and Exporting Data

 Q. Would it be possible to open a C3D file directly in OpenSim?

 A. Currently, the OpenSim Plotter can load and plot the forces from a C3D file.

 Q. Can one extract the muscle force magnitudes, points of origin and direction of action?